firefox-devtools/profiler/docs-user/guide-remote-profiling.md

  - Is USB debugging enabled in the Android system preferences?
  - Is the browser you want to profile running?
 Try navigating to a page in order to make sure that Gecko has been initialized.
  - Is remote debugging enabled in the browser on the phone?
-If you've recently pushed a new version of this app to your phone, the settings from the previous version may have been lost, so you may need to enable the prefs again.
+If you've recently pushed a new version of this app to your phone, the settings from the previous version may have been lost, so you may need to enable the pref again.
  - Is your phone's screen unlocked?
  - Double-check your cable connections.
  - If you have `adb` on your Desktop machine, check if `adb devices` sees the phone.
 If not, try to fix that first.